imrankanjoo/Perceptual-Tone-Mapping-Model-for-High-Dynamic-Range-Imaging/Matlab Code/readme.txt

-Tone Mapping for HDR Images
+ Perceptual Tone Mapping Model for High Dynamic Range Imaging

-This MATLAB script performs tone mapping on High Dynamic Range (HDR) images using the TMOz2CAM16Q algorithm.
-The script reads an HDR image, applies tone mapping to convert it into a Standard Dynamic Range (SDR) image, and displays the result.
+Note: This code is not optimized for processing.

 Table of Contents
 -----------------